thinkcompute/thinkcompute.github.io/think_and_compute/10-dynamic-programming.md

 name: py-fib_dc
 linenos: True
 caption: |
     The implementation, in Python, of the divide and conquer algorithm for calculating the Fibonacci number.
-The source code of this listing is available [as part of the material of the course](http://comp-think.github.io/python/fib_dc.py).
+The source code of this listing is available {Download}`as part of the material of the course<./python/fib_dc.py>`.
 ---
 # Test case for the function
 def test_fib_dc(n, expected):